-MYTH 1: Pelvic floor dysfunction is always associated with pelvic pain.
+MYTH 2: Pelvic floor dysfunction is always associated with pelvic pain.

-FACT: Pelvic Floor Dysfunction (PFD) is an umbrella term — encompassing problems with pelvic floor muscles, ligaments and connective tissue that support the pelvic organs.
+FACT: Pelvic Floor Dysfunction (PFD) is an umbrella term, encompassing problems with pelvic floor muscles, ligaments, and connective tissue that support the pelvic organs.
 Sometimes, but not always, PFD is associated with pelvic pain.
 The pelvic organs include the rectum and bladder, and in women, the uterus and vagina.
-With PFD, the pelvic muscles may be tight, damaged or weak, which can lead to lack of bladder and bowel control (urinary or fecal incontinence).
+With PFD, the pelvic muscles may be tight, damaged or weak, which can lead to a lack of bladder and bowel control (urinary or fecal incontinence).
 In women, “pelvic-organ prolapse” can occur, a condition where the pelvic organs drop, causing a bulge in the vaginal canal, which can lead to incontinence or pain during intercourse.

-MYTH 2 – Incontinence, a typical symptom of Pelvic Floor Dysfunction (PFD), is rare.
+MYTH 3 – Incontinence, a typical symptom of Pelvic Floor Dysfunction (PFD), is rare.

-MYTH 3: Incontinence is a normal part of aging.
+MYTH 4: Incontinence is a normal part of aging.

-FACT: Although age is contributing factor in pelvic floor dysfunction, the truth is that incontinence is NOT a normal OR an inevitable part of growing older.
+FACT: Although age is a contributing factor in pelvic floor dysfunction, the truth is that incontinence is NOT a normal OR an inevitable part of growing older.
 In fact, there are many factors that can contribute to the onset of incontinence, including a poor diet, years of being sedentary, hormonal changes, and being overweight.
 In women, pregnancy and childbirth also can increase the risk.

-MYTH 4: PFD is strictly a woman’s disorder.
+MYTH 5: PFD is strictly a woman’s disorder.

 FACT: Although it is true that women are more often diagnosed with pelvic floor dysfunction, it does occur in men too.
 Men can experience urinary or fecal incontinence due to weak pelvic floor muscles, just as women do.
 And like women, men also can exhibit coccydynia — pain in the tailbone — if their pelvic floor muscles are too tight.

-MYTH 5: Your medical provider will be embarrassed if you bring up any issues you be experiencing with incontinence, pelvic pain, or sexual dysfunction.
+MYTH 6: Your medical provider will be embarrassed if you bring up any issues you be experiencing with incontinence, pelvic pain, or sexual dysfunction.

 FACT: This is the silliest myth of all!!
 Your physicians and physical therapists have heard and seen it all.
 They deal with these issues often.
 Your provider will ask questions to help you describe your symptoms and will be happy to answer any questions you may about the issues that may be contributing to your particular set of symptoms.

 Remember, your medical providers are there to help you.
 If you are experiencing urinary or fecal incontinence, pelvic or tailbone pain/pressure, we urge you to talk to your physician.
 At the Kaplan Center, we assess possible musculoskeletal and postural problems, as well as hormonal or dietary issues that may be contributing to symptoms.
 When appropriate, we also use biofeedback to help assess the health of the pelvic floor muscles.
-A typical course of treatment is likely to include physical therapy, and may include modification to posture, diet, and physical exercise routines.
+A typical course of treatment is likely to include physical therapy and may include modification to posture, diet, and physical exercise routines.